Tomb Raider II: Audio

 McCree was allotted much more time to score the game than he was with the original Tomb Raider, allowing him to not only write twice as many tunes, but also plan out ahead of time how his music would be used in the game and generally become more directly involved in the game's development.
 He worked on the game's music and sound with sound designer Matt Kemp.
 McCree enjoyed finding ways of arranging the main theme, with its simplicity making variations after the first game easy.
 One of the pieces he remembered fondly was "Venice"; describing it as "an exercise in stylistic writing", he wrote it to sound like a piece of Baroque music such as Antonio Vivaldi and Johann Sebastian Bach, with the major challenge being to make the violins sound real.
 He spent three months working on the score for Tomb Raider II.
 McCree and Kemp later called their work on the game stressful due to not knowing the space they had available, and needing to cut and rearrange the music and sound up to the last minute.
 The team considered incorporating interactive MIDI sampling, but discarded the idea due to poor sound quality.

 While Lara's original voice actress Shelley Blond was offered the chance to reprise her role, she was unable to do so due to other commitments, but she gave permission for her effort noises to be kept.
 Judith Gibbins became the new voice of Lara.
-Gibbens, who had worked in amateur dramatics, was recommended to audition by her brother Martin Gibbens worked at Core Design.
+Gibbins, who had worked in amateur dramatics, was recommended to audition by her brother Martin Gibbins who worked at Core Design.
 Her role in the game was kept a secret, though she did confide in her son.
 The secrecy was part of the marketing strategy that Eidos was employing to make Lara seem like a real person.
 Voice recording took place in London and lasted months due to the need to re-record due to frequent script changes.
 She would voice the character only once more in the following game.